webpack/webpack.js.org/src/content/concepts/module-federation.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-`Uncaught Error: Module “./Button” does not exist in container.` <br> It likely does not say button, but the error message will look similar. <br> This issue is typically seen if you are upgrading from beta.16 to beta.17 <br> Within ModuleFederationPlugin.
+`Uncaught Error: Module “./Button” does not exist in container.`

+It likely does not say button, but the error message will look similar.

+This issue is typically seen if you are upgrading from beta.16 to beta.17

+Within ModuleFederationPlugin.
 Change the exposes from:

 ```js
 new ModuleFederationPlugin({